aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ---
 #### Thu 6/23
 ##### Train
-* Finish reading "Movie Maniac" (Boosts points from watching movies and DVDs)
+* Finish reading "The Craft of Cinema" (Boosts points from watching movies and DVDs)
 ##### Class
 * Question: "A pope."
 (Knowledge +2)
 ##### Daytime